mathiasertl/django-ca/docs/source/changelog/TBR_1.29.0.rst

 *******************
 Deprecation notices
 *******************

+Please see the :doc:`deprecation timeline </deprecation>` for a detailed timeline of deprecated features.

 * Support for the old extension format in profiles will be removed in 2.0.0.
 * ``django_ca.extensions.parse_extension()`` will be removed in 2.0.0.
 Use Pydantic models instead.